mLenehan1/ECE-FinalYearProject/ProjectReport/ExperimentalEquipmentAndProcedures/clienttrackingprocedure.md

  \end{itemize}
  \item "RSSI"
  \begin{itemize}
-  \item The Received Signal Strength Indication from the bluetooth beacon to the Android device
+  \item The Received Signal Strength Indication from the Bluetooth beacon to the Android device
  \end{itemize}
  \item "TX"
  \begin{itemize}
-  \item The signal transmission strength from the bluetooth beacon
+  \item The signal transmission strength from the Bluetooth beacon
  \end{itemize}
 \end{itemize}